olivierpierre/discord-office-hours-queue-bot/README.md

 - `!popq` to select the next student to see (automatically dequeues the student)
+- `!viewq` to print the entire queue
+- `!notify` when the queue is empty, to have the bot privately message the instructor/TA once someone joins the queue
 - `!clearq-yes-I-am-sure` to clear the queue
-- `!viewq` to print the entire queue

 ## Installation